Are you considering using a VoIP alternative for your business?

 It won’t give you voice answering features, auto attendants, call routing, or call forwarding to serve your customers.

-If you’re loyal to Microsoft, then Teams-integrated phone system is a better option.
+If you’re loyal to Microsoft, then a phone system that integrates with Teams is a better option.

 Voice calling from Microsoft gives you a handful of VoIP features.
 You can manage hold music, send calls to voicemail, offer customer support, and use an admin center to track your calls.